TJBIII/hue-kolorize/README.md

 Tested with Raspberry Pi v3 Model B+ and Camera Module v2.
 Angle of view of the v2 camera is approximately 62 x 50 degrees.

 #### Source: image
-Extracts the dominate color from a JPG image.
+Extracts the dominant color from a JPG image.
 Use the `--path` argument to specify the image path.

 ### Tests